thomasgtaylor/how.wtf/content/post/2023-05-29-iterate-through-two-lists-in-parallel-in-python.md

 ---
-title: Iterate through two lists in parallel in Python
-date: 2023-05-29T21:30:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-05-29 21:30:00-04:00
 description: How to iterate through two lists in parallel in Python
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Iterate through two lists in parallel in Python
 ---

 Iterating through a two lists in parallel is natively handled in Python using the `zip` function.